 - 3 Minutes – The purpose of this 3-minute cooldown is to slowly bring down your heart rate to Zone 1 to prevent dizziness when stopping an intense activity.

-- Use of a treadmill is an excellent way to add incline during your interval training, but if you don't have an access to one, you can use other types of cardio such as running outside or biking.
+- Use of a treadmill is an excellent way to add incline during your interval training, but if you don’t have access to one, you can use other types of cardio such as running outside or biking.

 What’s important is you aiming to reach your target heart rate zone during each phase.

-20-Minute Treadmill Cardio on Your Week 1
+20-Min Treadmill Cardio on Your Week 1

 This is a part of our 30 Day Workout Plan that consists of 4 weekly cardio workout routines and 4 weekly strength training routines.

-There you have it, you just did your week 1 out of the 4 week high intensity interval training program.
+There you have it, you just did your week 1 out of the 4-week high-intensity interval training program.
 After completing week 1, grab the rest below to continue and stick to your program each week.

-High intensity interval training plan for week 2 to 4:
+High-intensity interval training plan for week 2 to 4:

 We’d love to hear your feedback.
 Please come back to let us know how your first week went in the comment below.